Utah Abortion Statistics

 To read abortion stories from Utah, visit: Abortion Stories (Utah)

 LEGAL STATUS OF ABORTION IN Utah

-In 2022, elective abortion became illegal in Utah.
+In 2022—following the reversal of Roe v.
+Wade, elective abortion became illegal in Utah.
 This prohibition does not apply to the removal of a miscarried child.
 Neither does it apply in cases of ectopic pregnancy.
 An abortion shall only be permitted if it is deemed necessary to preserve the life of the mother, to prevent serious risk of substantial and irreversible impairment of a major bodily function, to remove a child with a lethal fetal anomaly, or if the conception occurred because of rape or incest.
 In the case of sexual assault, it must be reported to law enforcement before an abortion can take place.
 The performance of an illegal abortion in Utah is a second degree felony.
 It may also result in the revocation of one’s medical license.